 For your two-day Ha Long excursion, you will board the Bhaya Cruise, one of the largest wooden boats on the Bay.
 It’s a wooden junk based on the model of the old Vietnamese court vessels with two barge sails, a wide transom with a rectangular superstructure.
 The boat can accommodate a maximum of 40 people, so you're likely to be joining other travelers for the cruise.
 (This service is on a group basis.)

-You’ll wake in fresh air of the bay this morning and can start your day with an early Tai Chi session on the large sundeck (beginners welcome!).
+This morning, you will wake in fresh air of the bay and can start your day with an early Tai Chi session on the large sundeck (beginners welcome!).
 Enjoy the views of the bay and the surrounding islands, while having a light pastry and a tea or coffee for breakfast.
 Feel free to take a swim in the morning as well, to really wake yourself up!
 Later, you will discover Surprise Cave, one of the biggest caves in Ha Long Bay with beautiful stalactites and stalagmites.
 You’ll return to the junk for a brunch, while cruising back to dock around noon.
 When you depart the boat, you will be transferred to your accommodations in Hanoi.
 The afternoon will be free for you to explore Hanoi on your own.
 (This service is on a group basis.)

 In the morning, you’ll be picked up from your hotel and transferred to a private house where you’ll learn to cook some typical Vietnamese dishes representing the north of Vietnam.